-The Judge William O. Endowed Scholarship Fund. scholarship will be awarded to a rising junior majoring in English.
+The Judge William O. Beach Endowed Scholarship Fund.
+This scholarship will be awarded to a rising junior majoring in English.
 The recipient will be chosen on the basis of academic ability.
 An ACT Composite score of at least 24 is required.
 Financial need may also be considered.
-Award is for one year; recipient must reapply each year and maintain an annual minimum 3.0 GPA.
-Recipient will be chosen Scholarship Committee the recommendation from the chair of the Department of Languages and Literature.
-For further information, contact: Scholarship Committee Chair, Department of Languages and Literature, APSU Box 4487, telephone (931) 221-7891.
+Award is for one year, recipient must reapply each year and maintain an annual minimum 3.0 GPA.
+Recipient will be chosen by the Scholarship Committee with recommendation from the chair of the Department of Languages and Literature.
+For further information contact Scholarship Committee Chair, Department of Languages and Literature, APSU Box 4487, telephone (931) 221-7891.